Scalable Data Management on Next-Generation Networks beyond RDMA (BI2011/1-2)

-Project website: Scalable Data Management in the Presence of High-Speed Networks
+Project website: Scalable Data Management on Next-Generation Networks beyond RDMA

 The efficient use of networks plays a substantial role for the scalability of distributed in-memory DBMSs.
 While in the past, communication networks have been slow and passive, modern networks have significantly changed.
 Modern networks not only enable high bandwidth and low latency communication via Remote-Direct-Memory-Access (RDMA).
 While RDMA provides significant performance benefits for scalable in-memory DBMSs, it also has many inherent limitations.
 A main reason is that the limited set of RDMA operations often leads to complex DBMS protocols.

 In Phase II of the SPP, we will thus use the programmability of the next generation of high-speed network cards and switches to address these inherent limitations.